The Foundation of the Upper Midwest Emmy® Chapter can help students pay for some of their post-secondary school tuition

 Our $2,000 grant this year for a computer will give students more access to create videos for social media and commercials.
 The iPad can connect to a Production Truck during games to do real time interviews with players and coaches.

-The National Academy of Television Arts & Sciences – Upper Midwest Foundation recognizes students who are an incredible technical asset to the overall success of a school or non-profit educational student video media program.
+The Foundation of the Upper Midwest Chapter of the National Academy of Television Arts & Sciences recognizes students who are an incredible technical asset to the overall success of a school or non-profit educational student video media program.

 These are the hardest working, most engaged and active students in the school’s video program or club.
 The go-to students who help keep you on the air.